MeshMosaic: Scaling Artist Mesh Generation via Local-to-Global Assembly: Introduction

+To enable a compact yet faithful geometric representation, we employ shared boundary conditions and semantic segmentation, which address challenges related to boundary alignment and asymmetry.
+This patch-based strategy not only sidesteps the long-sequence bottleneck, but also effectively captures fine-grained geometric structures and global coherence, allowing for high-detail modeling within each patch while maintaining consistency across the entire mesh.

 Experiments on multiple datasets show that \name establishes new milestones in geometric fidelity and detail, also strongly preferred in user studies for artistry.
 Our approach supports stable generation of high-resolution meshes with over 100K triangles (see Fig.~\ref{fig:teaser}) and faithfully reproduces fine detail via per-patch quantization.
-See Fig.~\ref{fig:gallery} for a gallery of our results.

 Our key contributions are: \begin{itemize}[leftmargin=*] \item We introduce a local-to-global autoregressive framework that decomposes meshes into patches, fundamentally overcoming the long-sequence bottleneck in mesh generation. \item We employ boundary-aware local quantization alongside semantic segmentation guidance, ensuring precise cross-patch alignment, symmetry preservation, global consistency, and stronger representation of intricate details. \item We achieve state-of-the-art results on multiple datasets, significantly outperforming baselines in fidelity and user preference. \end{itemize}